bmcclure/drupal-commerce_quote_cart/README.md

 ABOUT
 =====

-Supports quote and purchase items for Drupal Commerce.
+Supports quote items for Drupal Commerce.

 DEPENDENCIES
 ============